USA Lacrosse: Structure and function

 USA Lacrosse policy is determined by a national board of directors.
-Nine board committees have a comprehensive responsibility for strategy, planning and design of initiatives with direct board access for support and approval.
-These committees are Executive, Board Development, Strategic Planning, Sport Development, Women's Game, Men's Game, Finance, Human Resources and the Regional Chapters active within each geographic region of the country.
+A number of board committees, subcommittees and task forces help to shape strategy, planning and design of initiatives with direct board access for support and approval.

-While serving as the sport's national governing body, USA Lacrosse works in collaboration with both the National Collegiate Athletic Association (NCAA) and the National Federation of State High School Associations (NFHS) to oversee the game within the schools and colleges.
+While serving as the sport's governing body, USA Lacrosse works in collaboration with both the National Collegiate Athletic Association (NCAA) and the National Federation of State High School Associations (NFHS) to oversee the game within the schools and colleges.
 NCAA and NFHS activity in lacrosse is almost exclusively focused on rules, with the additional NCAA focus on staging a postseason tournament.
-USA Lacrosse is essentially responsible for everything else related to the development of and service to the sport as its national governing body.
+USA Lacrosse is essentially responsible for everything else related to the development of and service to the sport as its governing body.

 The NCAA governs college post-season play and writes rules for college post season competitive play for the sport, which have traditionally been adopted for regular season play by all men’s and women’s college lacrosse conferences and independents.

 The NFHS is a body that provides support and coordination to each independent state high school athletic association.
 However, each state association operates independently of the NFHS and sets its own regulations and policies.
 The NFHS has committees that write/review rules for sports.
-The NFHS has an independent rules committee for boys’ lacrosse on which USA Lacrosse is represented.
-The NFHS also has an independent rules committee for girls’ lacrosse, but the NFHS has adopted US Lacrosse rules for girls and women’s lacrosse.
-USA Lacrosse also has formal representation on this committee.
-The NFHS rules committee for girls’ lacrosse provides feedback to the US Lacrosse Women’s Division Rules Committee annually.
+The NFHS has an independent rules committee for boys’ and girls' lacrosse on which USA Lacrosse is represented.

-USA Lacrosse also publishes US Lacrosse Magazine nine times per year, with a circulation to over 350,000 USA Lacrosse members.
+USA Lacrosse also publishes USA Lacrosse Magazine six times per year, with a circulation to over 400,000 USA Lacrosse members.
 Its mission is to "connect the sports community, educate players, coaches and officials, entertain fans and keep the membership of USA Lacrosse informed."
-In addition to the print magazine, USA Lacrosse maintains LaxMagazine.com, which features daily national, regional and international lacrosse news, information, and scores, along with original features.
+In addition to the print magazine, USA Lacrosse maintains USA Lacrosse Magazine Online, which features daily national, regional and international lacrosse news, information, and scores, along with original features.